altercation/storage-gen/README.md

-Here is another similar configuration that tells the system to keep the existing home partition untouched and to replace the existing system root partition with a new installation :
+Here is another similar configuration that tells the system to keep the existing home partition untouched and to replace the existing system root partition with a new installation:

     filesystem --replace --label root --mountpoint /
     filesystem --keep    --label home --mountpoint /home --encrypt swap

-You can mix in --keep and --replace partitions with the creation of new partitions :
+You can mix in --keep and --replace partitions with the creation of new
+partitions:

     filesystem --keep    --devpath /dev/sda1 --mountpoint /boot
     filesystem --replace --devpath /dev/sda2 --mountpoint /